 If you are like many fabric importers, you will likely contact suppliers, shippers, customers, your own internal employees, and other parties.
 You probably do not need or want to talk to several different people from a Fabric inspection company to arrange the inspection.

 Instead, it is usually helpful to have one dedicated person who can serve as the primary contact and communicate directly with you and coordinate with your “behind the scenes” inspection.
-For this reason, a reliable one-stop communication is a Trait fabric importer, which is normally valuable to a third-party quality control provider.
+For this reason, reliable one-stop communication is a Trait fabric importer, which is normally valuable to a third-party quality control provider.

 3. Quick report after Fabric examination

 Rapid receipt of test results does not seem to be a top priority for many Fabric importers.
 However, if the inspection is causing you problems with your product, it will help you to know it as quickly as possible without delaying it.
-This applies in particular to final acceptance if at least 80% of a delivery has already been made to the factory.
+This applies in particular to final acceptance if at least 80% of delivery has already been made to the factory.

 The inspection report provides only a reliable overview of the status and quality of your goods.
 With this report, you can see if your products are ready for shipment or if the plant needs to take corrective action.